 Building on MIT's prestigious reputation and innovative culture, MIT Professional Education is pleased to offer the Professional Certificate Program in Innovation and Technology.
 Focused on building competitive advantage through innovation and technology, this credential signifies your depth of knowledge and skill in this high-value area.

 Awarded upon successful completion of four qualifying Short Programs courses in Professional Education, this certificate equips you with the best practices and actionable knowledge needed to make a powerful impact on your organization's innovation efforts.

 To apply, submit an application for the program using the link below, along with a non-refundable $275 application fee.
 After you have been accepted in to the program, you should then apply for the individual courses that you intend to take this year.

-Application for the 2016 certificate program is closed.
+Application for the 2017 certificate program will open by December.

 If you are interested in applying for the program in 2017, please submit this form to receive notification when applications are open.

 The Professional Certificate Program in Innovation and Technology reflects MIT's world-class status and innovative culture, enabling you to:

 - Learn in-person from renowned MIT faculty and leading industry practitioners

 - Network with an accomplished group of peers from around the globe

 - Receive a 15% discount on future MIT Professional Education courses